 Mrs. Jamele immediately landed a job at Fox Television Center as production coordinator on “The Late Show and the popular British Comedy, “The Ruby Wax Show”.
 From there she worked for CBS sitcom, “The Hogan Family” and other various variety shows and pilots.
 She then did freelance work, writing copy for EME Entertainment, South Bay Sound Productions and the International health food giant, Green Foods International and in 1994, wrote several spec sitcom scripts at Warner Brothers Writer’s Workshop.

 Since then, Mrs. Jamele worked in different capacities for the International Themed Entertainment Association and became Chair of their Social Committee and then as a Board Member of their Western Division where she helped set policies and standards for the different aspects of Themed Entertainment.

 She recently received the 100 Black Men of Los Angeles Women of Color Achievement Award for promoting economic security and community improvement through creating jobs, devoting time and resources to the public good, and serving as a mentor and examples of success.

-Mrs. Jamele currently sits on the Board of Directors for the Asia America Symphony Association, a non-profit organization that inspires and mentors young musicians to enrich and further their musical talents by way of education and performing opportunities in a professional environment.
+Mrs. Jamele is currently the President of the Asia America Symphony Association, a non-profit organization that inspires and mentors young musicians to enrich and further their musical talents by way of education and performing opportunities in a professional environment.
 Mrs. Jamele is currently working on writing a novel as well as taking flute lessons, a long time desire she thoroughly enjoys.
 But the most joy she gets is reading her Bible and spending time with her husband and three boys.